mmastrapasqua7/university/Sistemi operativi/9_RAID.md

 #### RAID 0 (striping)

-the array if blocks are spread across the disks in a round-robin fashion
+the array of blocks are spread across the disks in a round-robin fashion

 - **CHUNK SIZE**: the number of blocks on each disk before moving to the next